Skylineok1/osu-skins/README.md

 # osu-skins
-Click ome of the files above to see the skins
+Click one of the files above to see the skins